 While remodeling your kitchen, you must ensure that all aisles like the ones between walls, kitchen appliances, and islands are between 42 and 48 inches wide.
 You must also ensure proper placement for essential features like the range and sinks.

 That will ensure that two cooks do not run into each other while cooking together.
-Avoiding kitchen remodeling mistakes like this can enhance your kitchen significantly.
+Avoiding kitchen remodeling mistakes like this can enhance your kitchen renovation project significantly.

 Unnecessarily Wasting Space and Steps